A little while ago I saw these crates on a blog post by Kit at DIY Diva and I loved them. She made hers from pallets. I did not for a few reasons.

 - 2. I’d have to take apart said pallets.

 - 3. Pallets scare me.
-I’m pretty sure that most of them are saturated in all sorts of things to keep the wood from rotting, none of which I want inside or to breathe while I’m cutting, sanding,etc. Read the comments in the DIY Diva post for safety measures you can take.
+I’m pretty sure that most of them are saturated in all sorts of things to keep the wood from rotting, none of which I want inside or to breathe while I’m cutting, sanding,etc. Read the comments in the DIY Diva post for safety measures you can take if you decide to use pallet wood.

 So I went to Lowes to the furring strip department and searched for really-beat-up-but-straight-as-I-could-find boards.
 Really beat up?
 Easy.
 Straight as I could find?
 Not so much.
 I could find furring strips for the 1x3s and 1x4s, but the 1x2s were impossible, so I used Top Choice for those.